Mu-L/restlet-framework-java/readme.md

 # Restlet Framework

 [![Build Status](https://github.com/restlet/restlet-framework-java/actions/workflows/build.yaml/badge.svg)](https://github.com/restlet/restlet-framework-java/actions/workflows/ci.yaml) [![Apache License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-## The first REST framework for Java
+## Overview

-Launched in 2005, Restlet Framework was the first open source framework embracing [REST](https://en.wikipedia.org/wiki/REST) in the Java world.
-Since its inception, its Java API has closely matched the concepts and terms of the REST architecture stlye and the HTTP protocol.
+Launched in 2005, Restlet Framework is the first open source project that embraced REST in the Java world.

-It offers powerful and dynamic routing and security features, a unified client and server Java API.
+Since its inception, its Java API has closely matched the concepts and terminology of the REST architecture stlye as well as the HTTP protocol.
+It includes powerful and dynamic routing and security features, as well as fully unified way to develop both web clients, web servers or both at the same time.
+Its power and maturity gives you an alternative to developping directly with the Servlet API or with the JAX-RS API.

-While it can be embedded within a Servlet container, it can also operate as a standalone library with zero mandatory dependency, resulting in a small footprint, while enabling the development of any RESTful web API or application.
-It is available in a Java edition compatible with Java SE/EE, Google App Engine, OSGi and Android environments, as well as in a separate GWT edition.
+While Restlet applications can be deployed in Servlet containers, they can also run directly in JVMs with minimal dependencies, resulting in a small footprint suitable for microservices.
+Restlet Framework is available in a Java edition compatible with Java SE/EE, GAE, OSGi and Android environments, as well as in a separate GWT edition.
+It offers several extensions for common use cases and can be easily extended if needed.

 ## Learn more